Member Associations / Collaborating Organisations, Agencies and Corporations with Dr Liam Alex Heffron:

 Creative Momentum Regional Industry Advisory Group member - an EU transnational project to support the creative industries sector (2015-2018)

-In a collaboration with Liam Alex, Ancestry.com is launching the largest online collection of historical Irish School Registers — for which work he was awarded the University of Galway Explore Campus Innovation award.
+In a collaboration with Liam Alex, Ancestry.com launched the largest online collection of historical Irish School Registers — for which work he was awarded the University of Galway Explore Campus Innovation award.
 In this Digital Humanities project, Dr Heffron managed the collection and digital archiving of over a million records from obsolete pupil registers from west of Ireland schools.

 While Mayo GAA history officer he also founded the www.mayogaahistory living history project, to create an online repository for heritage records of GAA sports clubs and their supporters, in county Mayo, Ireland.